Shopify: channel guide

 Table of contents

-To start selling via Shopify you first need to create an account on Shopify.
-This can be done via their website.
-We are able to connect with the Basic, Shopify, Advanced, and Plus plans.
+To start selling via Shopify you need to create an account on their website.
+ChannelEngine supports connections with the Basic, Shopify, Advanced, and Plus plans.

-The costs related to Shopify can be found on the pricing section of their website.
+The costs related to using Shopify can be found on the pricing section of their website.

 |Product offers (merchant product number matching)||Multiple fulfillment locations|